kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

      - Tell others to do the same (offline)
 * Physics nerds?
      - You guys and gals can help or identify the nerds to help the police and others on campus see or at least detect people cloaked.
 [See this](https://www.army-technology.com/features/military-camouflage-technology-us-russia/) for a starter.
+     - I’m in midtown.
+They are always surrounding me.
+Gear up, pick a spot around the square, hit me on Wire (see Contact info) and I’ll walk through a few times.
+I hate this shit!!!
 * Geological Nerds
     - Watch that seismographs.
 * Well Connected Inter-Collegiate Nerds